Ivana-93/mood-booster/README.md

 # Features
 1. Jokes
-Laugh away your stress with a collection of jokes fetched from JokeAPI (https://sv443.net/jokeapi/v2/).
+ - Laugh away your stress with a collection of jokes fetched from JokeAPI (https://sv443.net/jokeapi/v2/).

 2. Inspirational Quotes
-Find motivation and inspiration through a variety of quotes sourced from ZenQuotes (https://zenquotes.io/).
+ - Find motivation and inspiration through a variety of quotes sourced from ZenQuotes (https://zenquotes.io/).

 3. Activities
 Combat boredom with a range of suggested activities provided by BoredAPI (https://www.boredapi.com/).

 4. Game Trivia Quiz
-Challenge yourself with a fun trivia quiz featuring questions from Open Trivia DB (https://opentdb.com/).
+ - Challenge yourself with a fun trivia quiz featuring questions from Open Trivia DB (https://opentdb.com/).

 5. Mood Quiz
-Discover your current mood and keep a record in your mood history calendar.
+ - Discover your current mood and keep a record in your mood history calendar.
 Understand your emotions and track your well-being over time.

 6. Diary
-Express your thoughts and feelings by writing in your personal diary.
+ - Express your thoughts and feelings by writing in your diary.

 # Development server